 The simplest way to achieve a coherent behaviour for each picoObject is by means of message matching automata.
-In this context, the allowed message set for a given object constitute a BNF grammar defined by the following elements:

-- Message format for the middleware communication protocol. - Object identity, that is to say, object identifiers.
+In this context, the allowed message set for a given object constitute a BNF grammar defined by: a) The message format for the middleware communication protocol. b) The object identity, that is to say, object identifiers.
 It should be noted that several object identities may be backed by a single piece of code.
-This technique is usually called de-fault servant in CORBA parlance.

-- Concrete interfaces or set of interfaces provided by the object.
-It includes name, arguments and return value for each method. - The marshalling procedure (CDR in case of CORBA). - Standard interfaces inherited from the communication engine (CORBA::Object in case of CORBA). - Constraints of the target platform.
+This technique is usually called default servant in CORBA parlance. c) Concrete interfaces or set of interfaces provided by the object.
+It includes name, arguments and return value for each method. d) The marshalling procedure (CDR in case of CORBA). e) Standard interfaces inherited from the communication engine (CORBA::Object in case of CORBA).
+And f) Constraints of the target platform.

-All these elements must be considered and then we may define the set of lexical elements (tokens): compulsory fields in each message with a known format and size, object names, method names, interface names.
+We first define the set of lexical elements (tokens): compulsory fields in each message with a known format and size, object names, method names, interface names.
 Then we generate the rules describing how these tokens may be combined together (the BNF grammar).
 This information is enough to automatically generate a complete functional parser.
-The whole development flow is shown in figure 1
+The whole development flow is shown in figure 1.